 Rapids of old town Helsinki /The vanhakaupungin koski:

 One of the most popular places in old town is the rapids of old town Helsinki.
 The 200 metres wide rapids lead into the sea via two channels.
 One part of the rapids has a fish ladder and another part is protected.

 The island of Kuninkaankartanonsaari is situated between the two channels.
+The Finnish word Island ‘Kuninkaankartano’ means Royal Manor.
+Kuninkaankartanonsaari, the Island of Royal Manor in English, is the place where main Manor of King Gustav Vaasa was.
 Today it is the home to Museum of Technology – only general museum of technology in Finland.
 This museum tells the story of technology and industry of Finland and Finns.